OlivierSohn/hamazed/BACKLOG.md

-- if the closest size before has a duration > 3*timetout, don't test.
-This will allow to concentrate on filling up the configurations that can be achieved in a given time.
+- fix response on collision:
+ Z
+  XZ  <- here we stay one time too long.
+ X

 - make a standalone library for generating rectangle binary random (small) worlds.
 (move tests of topology there)

-- silently scale the user probability to fit in the range where worlds are made in less that one second.
-This way, we don't need to verify beforehand that every level can be computed : we just adapt the scale at every level.

-We can adapt the wording : wall density walls : more / less

-- the game is fun to play with all maxed: wall size = 6 proba = 0.9 make this the default.

 - benchmark:
 instead of using asyncs, use forkIO and IORef Bool signaling when it should stop.
+(On server cancelation, or on timeout, the IORef Bool is atomically set to False.)
-And when the consumer stops, it should putMVar Nothing (or Stats) to unblock the thread waiting for the result.
+When the consumer reads False, it putMVar Nothing (or Stats) to unblock the thread waiting for the result.
-(On server cancelation, or on timeout, the IORef Bool is set to False.)

 - music:
 https://downloads.haskell.org/~ghc/8.4.2-rc1/docs/html/users_guide/ffi-chap.html